Rex Burkhead Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Season Stats

-- The Texans, who rank 30th in the NFL in points scored, have attempted a pass 56.2% of the time while running the ball 43.8% of the time.
+- The Texans have called a pass in 56.2% of their plays from scrimmage this year while running the ball 43.8% of the time.
+This offensive attack ranks 30th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Burkhead's matchup with the Titans.